FlyOrDie/challenge-1/questions.md

 2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?

- As far as I remember, shouldComponentUpdate can't cancel rerenders, when context provider value changes.
+ As far as I remember, `shouldComponentUpdate` can't cancel rerenders, when context provider value changes.

 3. Describe 3 ways to pass information from a component to its PARENT.

-a) Parent creates a callback function and passes it to its child as a prop.
+  * Parent creates a callback function and passes it to its child as a prop.
 At some point child calls it, passing the information to it, so the parent gets notified and gets the data
-b) Same as before, but parent passes the callback with the help of react context
+  * Same as before, but parent passes the callback with the help of react context
-c) With pubsub pattern of some external library, for example.
+  * With pubsub pattern of some external library, for example.
 The parent subscribes to changes in componentDidMount or in useEffect hook and child sends data to that library.
 Parent gets notified, as a subscriber.
-d) Pretty simmilar to the first one.
+  * Pretty simmilar to the first one.
 Passing function to child like that:

 ```javascript
 <Child>{(dataFromChild) => <div>{dataFromChild}</div>}</Child>